 The Ultimate Guide to the Consumer Directed Personal Assistance Program (CPDAP)

 CDPAP is a fantastic program that allows home care consumers to hire the caregiver of their choice, including most family members and friends.
-If you’re looking into CDPAP for the first time, you probably have a lot of questions.
-We at Edison Home Health Care have developed this guide to help you understand how the program works, answer your questions, and give you the tools you’ll need to enroll in CDPAP.
+If you’re looking into the CDPAP program for the first time, you probably have a lot of questions.
+We at Edison Home Health Care have developed this guide to help you understand how the program works, answer your questions, and give you the tools you’ll need to enroll.

 Want to start your CDPAP enrollment straight away?

-Let’s get started!
-Call us at 718-831-2900 and a CDPAP specialist will guide you through the entire enrollment process.
+Call us at 718-831-2900 and a specialist will guide you through the entire enrollment process.

 Consider the following scenario:

 Sally Bronson was a dedicated mother who had worked hard her whole life to provide for her family.
 Now in her late-70s, she suffered from a number of health complications that caused her to require help with activities of daily living.
 She also required daily insulin shots for her diabetes.
 Her daughter, Michelle, was there as often as possible, but she herself had to work to support her own family.

 Michelle wanted to get her mother a home attendant, but she knew that her mother would be reluctant to let a stranger into her home.
 Additionally, even if she could get her mother to accept a home attendant, the home attendant would not be allowed to administer the daily insulin shots that her mother required.
 Then Michelle discovered the Consumer Directed Personal Assistance Program (CDPAP).

 Under the CDPAP program, Michelle was able to get paid to take care of her mother.
 Since personal assistants are allowed to administer skilled services, Michelle was able to give her mother the daily insulin shots.
 This allowed Michelle to give her mother the kind of care that only a daughter can provide, without compromising on her responsibilities to her own family.